Harshal0902/AutumnnHacks/README.md

 ## 📖 What we learned

-- Using Azure Cognitive Services to get the image from the user and traing it.
+- Using Azure Cognitive Services to get the image from the user and train it.
 - Implementing the ML model using Azure Notebooks.

 ## 🚀 What's next for Plant Bay

 - Building a mobile application.
-- Creating my own ML model.
+- Creating my ML model.
 - Adding more features.